Newcastle City Hall

 The Newcastle City Hall (currently known as O2 City Hall Newcastle for sponsorship reasons) is a concert hall located in Newcastle upon Tyne, England.
 It has hosted many popular music and classical artists throughout the years, as well as standup and comedy acts.
-The venue is operated by Academy Music Group and named under a group sponsorship agreement with telecoms company O2.
+The venue is operated by Academy Music Group, which is part owned by Live Nation, and named under a group sponsorship agreement with telecoms company O2.
 It is a Grade II listed building.

 History

 The building was designed by Nicholas & Dixon-Spain and opened in 1927 as a part of a development which also included the adjacent Newcastle City Baths.
 It has since become a venue for orchestras, rock and pop bands, and comedy acts, as well as for celebrity recitals, talks and civic functions.
 The city hall formed the east side of the complex and, like the city baths, the design involved a tall portico with central Doric order columns between flanking antae with five square windows above.

 In November 2012, Newcastle City Council announced that, as part of a wider cost-cutting process, the future of the City Hall and the adjacent City Pool was under review, with a number of options being considered including closure or handing over the venue to an external operator.
 Council leader Nick Forbes pre-empted the outcome of the consultations process by stating that the City Hall has "No long-term future".
 In response, a 13,000 name petition against closure was presented to Newcastle City Council by members of the Facebook "North East Music History Group" on 31 January 2013.

-In April 2016 it was announced that the Theatre Royal Trust had taken over management of the venue and, in May 2019, the Theatre Royal Trust transferred the City Hall operations to Academy Music Group, who operate the nearby O2 Academy Newcastle, and the venue was renamed as O2 City Hall Newcastle.
+In April 2016 it was announced that the Theatre Royal Trust had taken over management of the venue and, in May 2019, the Theatre Royal Trust transferred the City Hall operations to Academy Music Group, and the venue was renamed as O2 City Hall Newcastle.